nikfrank/react-ulpan/README.md

 ```

 at this point our application running in the browser should be back to how it was, teaching the same three exercises over and over and over.
-We're ready to build out more views for our users to navigate through and accomplish all of their dreams.
+We're ready to build out more views for our users to navigate through and accomplish all of their dreams - as soon as we have a network layer.

 **our** next big step is to organize our View Component (```DoExercise```) to load exercises from a server, and save results thereto - we'll call this "organizing a network layer".
 Making this connexion is the major step in learning "full-stack web development".

-building the server is in [the ulpan-server companion course](https://github.com/nikfrank/ulpan-server)
-- if you're doing that course: work your way through step1: in memory service
-- if you aren't: clone the repo and do ```git checkout step2```
-  - instructions are provided in ulpan-server's README for syncing up with this course